 The bill amends K.S.A.
-42-706, which governs the structure and election procedures of irrigation district boards in Kansas.
-It establishes that the board of directors will consist of three members who must be residents of the county where the irrigation district is located or an adjoining county.
+42-706, which governs the structure and election processes of irrigation districts in Kansas.
+It establishes that the board of directors for these districts will consist of three members who must be residents of the county where the district is located or an adjoining county.
 The terms of office for these directors can be set at two, three, or four years, as determined by the board.
-The bill also outlines the process for conducting elections, including the establishment of polling places and voting areas, particularly for districts larger than 35,000 acres.
-It allows for the possibility of mail-in voting and mandates that election procedures align with general election laws, while also specifying the qualifications for voters and candidates.
+The bill also outlines the election procedures, including the establishment of polling places and voting areas, particularly for districts larger than 35,000 acres.
+It allows for the possibility of mail-in voting and mandates that the election process aligns with general election laws, while also specifying the qualifications for voters and candidates.

-Additionally, the bill repeals the previous version of K.S.A.
-42-706, indicating a significant overhaul of the existing legal framework governing irrigation district elections.
+Additionally, the bill repeals the existing K.S.A.
+42-706, indicating a significant overhaul of the previous regulations governing irrigation districts.
 The new provisions clarify the roles of the chief engineer in overseeing elections and the responsibilities of the board of directors in managing the election process.
-The bill aims to streamline the election procedures and ensure that they are more accessible and organized, particularly for larger irrigation districts.
+It also emphasizes the importance of ensuring that all voting procedures are accessible and transparent, while maintaining the integrity of the election process within these districts.
+The act will take effect upon publication in the statute book.

 Statutes affected: As introduced: 42-706